Teenage Zombies: Release

+An ad from the Majestic Theatre in Abilene, Tx. states Teenage Zombies was released on a double feature with The Incredible Petrified World on November 22, 1959.
+A South Carolina theatre ad also confirms that date.

-Bill Warren in his book Keep Watching the Skies states that the film was released in December, 1959 on a double bill with The Incredible Petrified World, while an ad from the Majestic Theatre in Abilene, Tx. states the films were released on November 22, 1959.
-The American Film Institute states that the film was released in April 1960 (obviously incorrect).
+Bill Warren in his book Keep Watching the Skies states that the films were first released as a double feature in April 1960 in Los Angeles, which is obviously incorrect.
+The American Film Institute also states that the films were first released in April 1960 (also obviously incorrect).

 Critical response

 The Monthly Film Bulletin wrote: "Juvenile in every sense, this is a crude horror comic, amusing only in the closing scenes, which are reminiscent in style of pre-war serials."

 Picturegoer wrote: "The young players work hard on an extravagant script, but, inevitably, fail to achieve the impossible and make sense from nonsense."

 Critic George Reis wrote that it "is often considered one of the worst horror films ever made," that the "claustrophobic sets [...] all look like they were shot in someone's house" and "the acting is appalling," but noted that "bad movie lovers will find something fascinating enough to induce repeated viewings; all others will just deem it junk."

 Critic Nathaniel Thompson wrote that "the junky charms of this film are plentiful as it reels out pages and pages of ridiculous 'gee, whiz!' dialogue, a clunky soundtrack cobbled together with stock music from other '50s sci-fi films, and some juicy overacting" and that the film features "'minimalist' sets that would get thrown out of most high school plays," nevertheless concluding that "this one's a keeper."